First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 \textsc{Construction} Again, we can assume that we are in the non-trivial case, in other words that $[\min(u),\max(u)] \cap (-a,b) \neq \emptyset$.
 As in the proof of Proposition \ref{cledesc3}, it suffices to construct $\A_{-\lambda,\lambda}^u$.

 This time we need a double induction.
 Let $N$ be the number of boundary components and as in proof of Proposition \ref{cledesc3}.
-We take the minimal partition of any boundary component $\B_i$ as $\B_i = \bigcup_{k=1}^{n_i} \B_i^k$, such that each $\B_i^k$ is a finite segment, throughout each $\B_i^k$ the function $u$ is either larger or equal to $\lambda$, smaller or equal to $-\lambda$, or contained in $(-\lambda, \lambda)$.
-Recall that we called $n_i$ boundary partition size of $\mathcal{B}_i$.
-We will now use induction on pairs $(N, \max_{i \leq N} n_i)$.
+We take the minimal partition of any boundary component $\B_i$ as $\B_i = \bigcup_{k=1}^{m_i} \B_i^k$, such that each $\B_i^k$ is a finite segment, throughout each $\B_i^k$ the function $u$ is either larger or equal to $\lambda$, smaller or equal to $-\lambda$, or contained in $(-\lambda, \lambda)$.
+Recall that we called $m_i$ boundary partition size of $\mathcal{B}_i$.
+We will now use induction on pairs $(N, \max_{i \leq N} m_i)$.

-The case $(1,n)$ is given by Proposition \ref{cledesc3}.
+The case $(1,m)$ is given by Proposition \ref{cledesc3}.
 The key case is $(N,2)$, so let us prove this by inducting on the number of boundary components $N$.

-On any $\mathcal{B}_i$ satisfying $|u| \geq \lambda$, draw a generalized level line starting from one point of $\partial B_i^1$ to the other.
-If it hits some other boundary component, we have reduced the number of boundary components in each of the domains cut out and we can use induction hypothesis.
+On any $\mathcal{B}_i$ satisfying $|u| \geq \lambda$, draw a generalized level line starting from one point of $\partial \B_i^1$ to the other.
+If it hits some other boundary component, we stop it and we have reduced the number of boundary components in each of the domains cut out and we can use induction hypothesis.
 Otherwise, by Proposition \ref{propext}, it ends at the other point of $\partial \B_i^1$ and reduces the boundary partition size of this boundary component to $1$.
+As in this case the level line is continuous up to its hitting point, we know that it stays at a positive distance of other boundary components.
 Hence we can suppose that the only boundary components with boundary partition size equal to 2 have one part with $u \in (-\lambda, \lambda)$.

 Now, pick any such component, say, $\mathcal{B}_1$ and suppose $u$ is larger than $\lambda$ on $\B_1^1$.
 Then, we can start a generalized level line from one points on $\partial \B_1^1$ towards the other one.
-If the generalized level line hits some other component or cuts the domain into subdomains with strictly less than $m$ boundary components, we can use induction hypothesis.
+If the generalized level line hits some other component or cuts the domain into subdomains with strictly less than $N$ boundary components, we can use induction hypothesis.
 Otherwise, we have finished all components $O$ such that $\partial O \cap u^{-a,b}$ is non-zero.
 It now remains to see that all `inner components' are also finished in finite time.
 This follows similarly to the proof of Proposition \ref{cledesc3} by using the fact that $h_{A_t}(z)$ is a bounded martingale and converges almost surely.